+This is a competitive admission program.
+Potential students will need to submit an application and be accepted into the nursing program prior to taking any NURS courses.
 To earn this degree, students must have an overall GPA of 2.0 or higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
-Each prerequisite course and major-specific course must be completed with a grade of "C" or better (BIOL 214 with a grade of "B" or better).
+Each prerequisite course and major-specific course must be completed with a grade of C or better (BIOL 214 with a grade of B- or better).
+Clinical courses require a grade of PC (passing).